The Counting Power of Transformers: Introduction

 \section{Introduction}

-Transformers \cite{Vaswani17} have emerged in recent years as a powerful model with a plethora of successful applications including (among others) natural language processing, computer vision, and speech recognition.
-Despite the success of transformers, the question of what transformers can express is still not well-understood and has in recent years featured in a rich body of research works (e.g. \cite{transformers_survey,hahn20,perez,HAF22}).
+Transformers \citep{Vaswani17} have emerged in recent years as a powerful model with a plethora of successful applications including (among others) natural language processing, computer vision, and speech recognition.
+Despite the success of transformers, the question of what transformers can express is still not well-understood and has in recent years featured in a rich body of research works (e.g.\ \cite{transformers_survey,hahn20,perez,HAF22}).
+In particular, formal language theory provides a formal framework in understanding expressivity issues for sequential models like transformers and Recurrent Neural Networks (RNNs).